OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/db_trust_region/screencast/slides.md

 - And therefore, as $\Delta$ decreases the approximation error $o(\|s\|^2)$ decreases.

-- (Holds for any function $f$ that is at least twice times continuously differentiable.)
+- (Holds for any function $f$ that is at least twice continuously differentiable.)

----

-# DB Trust Region: an Illustration

-The following is just an illustration of the principle.
-The trust region radius is updated manually to simulate a real algorithm.

-Note that a real algorithm is quite complex to implement.
-You should never do that yourself.
-Leave it to experts unless:
-- you are a very good programmer;
-- you have read a few books on optimization algorithms;
-- you have a very special problem that cannot be solved with existing algorithms.

 ---